ordina-jworks/ordina-jworks.github.io/_posts/2019-09-12-API-first-development-with-OpenAPI-or-Swagger.md

 * no exception is thrown

-# Serverless on AWS: OpenAPI, API Gateway Lambda and Sam
+# Serverless on AWS: OpenAPI, API Gateway Lambda and SAM
 It's fairly easy to create an API Gateway from a openAPI specification.
 In the API Gateway console under *Create* select * Import from Swagger or Open API 3* and upload your specification.